 The appraisal or evaluation value for a collateral-dependent loan for which recovery is expected solely from the sale of collateral is reduced by estimated selling costs.
 Estimated losses on collateral-dependent loans, as well as any other impairment loss considered uncollectible, are charged against the allowance for loan losses.
-For loans that are not collateral dependent and that are not considered uncollectible, the impairment loss is accrued in the allowance.
+Impairment losses that are not considered uncollectible or for loans that are not collateral dependent are accrued in the allowance.
 Impaired loans with partial charge-offs are maintained as impaired until the remaining balance is satisfied.
 Smaller homogeneous impaired loans that are not troubled debt restructurings and are not part of a larger impaired relationship are collectively evaluated.